gjbex/atools/docs/index.md

 both in terms of computation and setup of systems such as Hadoop or Spark.

-Currently, `atools` supports PBS torque, Adaptive Computing Moab and SUN Grid Engine, but extending the list to other resource managers and schedulers should be easy if they support a feature similar in spirit to job arrays.
+Currently, `atools` supports PBS torque, Adaptive Computing Moab, SUN Grid Engine and Slurm workload manager, but extending the list to other resource managers and schedulers should be easy if they support a feature similar in spirit to job arrays.

 This documentation provides a walk through of the features, and serves as a reference for the more arcane features.
 Topics: